ktpham04/labs/lab7.md

 }
 return result;
 ```
-After changing the code, the test should now work.
+After changing the code, we must save and quit vim by using the commands: `<esc> <:wq> <enter>` after doing so the test should now work.

 ## Step 5: Run Test Successfully
 Once you changed the code you now want to run it again with this command: `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests <enter>`